opengrail/opengrail.github.io/about.md

 Originally from the UK but living in Belgium for tax reasons.

-If you are Belgian you will understand that that is a joke.
+_Belgians already understand that the given reason is a joke._